Red Sonja (2025 film): Adaptation

 Red Sonja drew on a variety of details from the comic book source material.
-From the 1973 Marvel Comics origin story by Roy Thomas and Barry Windsor-Smith, the connection to a supernatural deity is maintained, but Sonja's motivation based on rape and revenge is removed.
+From the 1973 Marvel Comics origin story by Roy Thomas and Barry Windsor-Smith, the connection to a supernatural deity is maintained, but Sonja's original trauma consisting in her family being killed and Sonja being raped is removed.
+Similarly, the traditional Sonja oath (for which she should not allow a man to love her unless he defeats her in fair combat) is also removed.
 Visual aspects of Sonja's armored appearance and face paint, as well as the character of Dark Annisia, are based on the 2013 "Queen of Plagues" storyline by writer Gail Simone and artist Walter Geovani, published by Dynamite Comics.
 Emperor Dragan the Magnificent first appeared in Dynamite's 2019 "The Queen's Gambit" story by writer Mark Russell and artist Bob Q.

 Prior to the film's release, Lutz said the film would differ in tone from the "male gaze" of the comics, and present "a completely different story".
 However, the character's trademark bikini would remain the main costume for the film.
 On September 10, 2024, a set photo featuring a partially armored Sonja was posted to the Red Sonja Instagram account, followed by a clip showing the bikini.
 In the film, Red Sonja's chainmail bikini "is used as an element of power that the emperor has over her ...
 But then she owns it," said Lutz.